MyraReeves/UW_Programming-in-Python__Part1/CSV_File_Retrieval/README.md

 We need to be able to add features to an app to save and load data in a shareable format.
 In order to do that, we'll be leveraging [CSV files](https://www.howtogeek.com/348960/what-is-a-csv-file-and-how-do-i-open-it/) with headers.

 1. Create a file in a text editor called `questions.csv` that stores the following header and questions.
-Feel free to add more fields and questions.

     ```csv
     question_id,question